-We will need to expand our organization, and we may experience difficulties in managing this growth, which could disrupt our operations.
+We will need to expand our organization, and we may experience difficulties in managing this growth, which could disrupt our operations.\

-As of March 31, 2021, we had 12 full-time employees.
-We currently rely on Arena for certain research and development, general administrative, financial, accounting, tax, intellectual property and other legal services, and we will need to expand our organization to hire qualified personnel to perform these functions internally.
-Our management may need to divert significant attention and time to managing these growth activities.
 We may not be able to effectively manage the expansion of our operations, which may result in weaknesses in our infrastructure, operational inefficiencies, loss of business opportunities, loss of employees and reduced productivity among remaining employees.
 Our expected growth could require significant capital expenditures and may divert financial resources from other projects, such as the development of our current and potential future product candidates.
 If our management is unable to effectively manage our growth, our expenses may increase more than expected, our ability to generate and grow revenue could be reduced and we may not be able to implement our business strategy.
 Our future financial performance, our ability to commercialize product candidates, develop a scalable infrastructure and compete effectively will depend, in part, on our ability to effectively manage any future growth.

-Our employees, principal investigators, consultants and commercial partners may engage in misconduct or other improper activities, including noncompliance with regulatory standards and requirements and insider trading.
+Our employees, principal investigators, consultants and commercial partners may engage in misconduct or other improper activities, including non-compliance with regulatory standards and requirements and insider trading.